Savage Arms: Combination guns

 In 2016, Savage arms introduced the Model 42 Takedown combination gun.
 It breaks down via a one-button, one-push mechanism.
 The over and under barrels are 20" long.
 The top barrel fires .22 LR or .22 WMR rimfire ammunition, while the bottom barrel fires .410 bore shotgun shells.
 The lower barrel is chambered for 3" shells, allowing the use of both 3" and 2.5" birdshot, buckshot, slugs, and self-defense rounds.
 The rifle barrel on top has open sights.
 The Model 42 has a black, matte, synthetic stock.

 Bolt-action rifles

 Model 110

 The Model 110 is a repeating bolt-action rifle.
 The Model 110 was designed by Nicholas L. Brewer in 1958 and was patented posthumously in 1963.
 It has been in continuous production since that time, and with the closing of Winchester's New Haven, Connecticut, plant in 2007, the Model 110 has passed the Winchester Model 70 as the oldest continuously manufactured bolt-action rifle in America.

 In 2018, Savage released the Model 110 Tactical variant.
-It can be chambered in .308 Winchester, 6.5mm Creedmoor, and 6mm Creedmoor.
+It can be chambered in .308 Winchester, 6.5mm Creedmoor, 6mm Creedmoor, and 300 Winchester Magnum.
 The Tactical variant includes Savage's AccuFit system allowing shooters to customize the comb height and length-of-pull.